Graham Badari: Project

 Australia: Culture Trackers is a cross-cultural residency project held at Mundjurlwurlbinji in western Arnhem Land.

-For the Indigenous participants, the project provided an opportunity to witness contemporary art practices from ‘outside,’ form relationships with non-Indigenous artists, and exchange methodologies and artistic concerns.
-For the non-Indigenous artists, meeting Indigenous people and experiencing Kunwinjku art and culture on traditionally owned country was an exceptional experience that has permeated their work over time.
-A rare agreement was struck between Gabriel Maralngurra and Graham Barari, who gave permission to Guan Wei and Peter Walsh to use some of their iconic motifs.
-This exchange informed Wei's solo exhibitions over the coming years, including Other Histories: Guan Wei's Fable for a Contemporary World at the Powerhouse Museum and A Distant Land at CACSA.
+For the Indigenous participants, the project offered a chance to observe, contemporary art practices from outside their communities, build connections with non-Indigenous artist, and share methods and creative ideas.
+For the non-Indigenous artist, encountering Indigenous individuals, and engaging with Kunwinjku art and culture on ancestral lands proved to be a profound experience that continuously influence their work.
+A unique agreement was reached between Gabriel Maralngurra and Graham Barari, granting Guan Wei and Peter Walsh permission to incorporate, select iconic motifs.
+This cultural exchange shaped Wei’s subsequent solo exhibitions, such as Other Histories: Guan Wei’s Fable for a Contemporary World at the Powerhouse Museum and A Distant Land at CACSA.

 All of the participating artists produced work from this adventure, which was presented as part of the 2006 Darwin Festival.
 Nick Mangan continues to exhibit work influenced by the experience, most recently at Buxton Contemporary in Melbourne.
 The Northern Centre for Contemporary Art served as the exhibition venue, and the project was funded by Australia Council, Darwin Festival, and Northern Territory Government Arts NT.